Measuring and mitigating overreliance to build human-compatible AI: Measuring overreliance on LLMs

-Given the shortcomings of existing measures in capturing reliance behaviors in user-LLM interactions, we outline three important directions for developing better measures for this phenomenon.
+Given the shortcomings of existing measures in capturing reliance behaviors in user-LLM interactions, we outline three directions for developing better measures, each with concrete operationalizations.
+Table~\ref{tab:measurement} summarizes how LLM characteristics create measurement challenges and maps these to specific proposed metrics.

 \paragraph{Go beyond single-point measures.} LLMs produce more complex outputs than traditional AI models.
 For example, it is common for an LLM output to be highly fluent and factually accurate but have gaps in logic.
 Take a simple decision-making task as an example: a user has to decide between option A and option B. While traditional AI models would recommend a single option (A or B), LLMs may provide supporting arguments for both options, refrain from providing a recommendation, or recommend a single option but with varying arguments and degrees of confidence.
 In this example, how should reliance be measured?
-If a user agrees with an LLM’s argument for its recommendation but ultimately does not follow that recommendation, did the user rely on the LLM or not?
+If a user agrees with an LLM's argument for its recommendation but ultimately does not follow that recommendation, did the user rely on the LLM or not?
 What about vice versa?
 In other more open-ended and generation-based tasks (e.g., writing, coding, planning), single-point measures, such as agreement, may again fall short, as LLMs typically do not provide a single recommendation.
-For these tasks, measuring the extent to which a user adopts the LLM’s output (e.g., the number of words, tokens, or suggestions) may be a more suitable measure of reliance~\cite{vasconcelos2023explanations}.
+For these tasks, measuring the extent to which a user adopts the LLM's output (e.g., the number of words, tokens, or suggestions) may be a more suitable measure of reliance~\cite{vasconcelos2023explanations}.
+More concretely, metrics like normalized edit distance between user drafts and final outputs, or semantic similarity scores computed at sentence and paragraph levels, can capture reliance at multiple granularities.
+For multi-turn interactions, tracking how reliance evolves across turns (including whether early LLM suggestions anchor later user decisions) may reveal patterns invisible to single-point measures.
 These methods can also follow other calls for richer ways of evaluating LLMs~\citep{ying2025benchmarking}.